auniquesun/Point-PRC/README.md

     - S-PB_T50_RS
     - ShapeNetCoreV2

-2. The following table shows the statistics of this benchmark
+2. The following table shows the statistics of this benchmark.

     ![](assets/base-to-new.jpg)